ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 standards, causes, effects), you will want to use this section to describe how you actively mitigated or considered these issues.

+## Data Description

+insert existing writing + make sure to have elaborated on ipums

+## Tools

+* R
+* SQLite
+* dplyr
+* shiny
+* shinydashboard
+* ggplot2
+* plotly
+* other libraries etc

+outline each tool/lib and how they fit into construction of tool

+## Regression Analysis

+intro Ordinal Logistic Regression and equation, preview results

 # Experiments

 This chapter describes your experimental set up and evaluation.
 It should also